gogrlx/grlx/README.md

 grlx is made up of three components: the `farmer`, one or many `sprout`s, and a CLI utility, `grlx`.
 The `farmer` binary runs as a daemon on a management server (referred to as the 'farmer'), and is controlled via the `grlx` cli.
-`grlx` can be run both locally on the management sever or remotely over a secure-by-default, TLS-encrypted API.
+`grlx` can be run both locally on the management server or remotely over a secure-by-default, TLS-encrypted API.
 The `sprout` binary should be installed as a daemon on systems that are to be managed.
 Managed systems are referred to as 'sprouts.'